bennetthub500/personal/_portfolio/AO_doc sample nextJS hello.md

 [Next.js](https://nextjs.org) is a front-end framework for building apps or sites utilizing React components.
 [React](https://reactjs.org) is a JavaScript library for building user interfaces.
 Next.js is built on top of [Node.js](https://nodejs.org/en/), a runtime environment that allows you to run JavaScript on a server, not just your browser. [npm](https://www.npmjs.com) is the package manager for Node.js.

-Instructions and images assume MacOS, but there is no significant difference for Windows.
+Instructions and images assume you are using MacOS, but there is no significant difference for Windows.

 1